Dedić

-Dedić, also spelled Dedic, Dedič, Dědič or Dedich is a surname of Slavic origin, which is a common surname in most of the South Slav nations, but it is also found in the United States, Austria, Germany and Switzerland.
+Dedić, also spelled Dedic, Dedić, Dědič, Dedeić, Dedič or Dedich is a surname of Slavic origin, which is a common surname in most of the South Slav nations, but it is also found in the United States, Austria, Germany and Switzerland.
 The first record of the surname Dedić dates back to 1569 where it was recorded in the "Book of the Baptized of the city of Rab", thus belonging to the group of the oldest surnames in the city of Rab, Croatia.
 The meaning of the surname is successor, duke, or tribal leader.